mjordan/islandora_repository_reports/modules/islandora_repository_reports_oai_usage/README.md

 This module records usage of the endpoint provided by the REST OAI-PMH module, starting immediately after this module is enabled.
 It then renders a summary of that usage as a bar chart, broken down by month.

-OAI-PMH harvesters make a number of requests to a repository to get all of the records.
-The first request is different from subsequent requests that are part of the same harvest in that they do not contain a `resumptionToken` argument.
-Using this pattern, this module defines a "harvest" by the initial request to the OAI-PMH endpoint contains the `ListRecords` verb but does not contain the request argument `resumptionToken`.
+To complete an OAI-PMH harvest, a harvester must make one or, usually, more than one request to a repository's OAI-PMH endpoint.
+The initial request is different from subsequent requests that are part of the same harvest in that it does not contain a `resumptionToken` argument.
+Taking advantage of this pattern, this module defines a "harvest" by the request to the OAI-PMH endpoint that contains the `ListRecords` verb but does not contain the request argument `resumptionToken`.

 ## Installation